-Chloroform vomiting, especially in cases of acute septic infection and in children, may be prevented, where acetonuria previously exists, by the adminisThe Duties of the Nurse and After-Treatment 215 tration of tablets of glucose (containing 10 grains for children, or 1 drachm for adults) four-hourly for twelve doses before operation.
+Chloroform vomiting, especially in cases of acute septic infection and in children, may be due, as has been pointed out by Dr. Beddard and Dr. Leonard Guthrie, to a condition of acetone-poisoning, and may be prevented, where acetonuria previously exists, by the administration of tablets of glucose (containing 10 grains for children, or 1 drachm for adults) four hourly for twelve doses before operation.1